robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

-Anything CWC can do in chatbots, it can do calling a model provider of choice directly from the editor.
+Anything CWC can do in chatbots, it can do calling model providers directly from the editor.

 > [!TIP]
 > Get started with a generous free tier by getting an API key from [Google](https://aistudio.google.com/api-keys) or [Cerebras](https://cloud.cerebras.ai/).